 Even under normal circumstances, healthcare staffing managers face a delicate balancing act when deciding whether to hire employees or rely on travel and per diem healthcare professionals.
 At a time when nearly every state in the nation is facing a surge in COVID-19 infections, the decision becomes even more challenging.

-Do you have an ongoing need?
+#1: Does your facility have an ongoing need?

 Typically, healthcare organizations hire permanent employees when they expect business to hold steady.
 Predicting future demand has always been difficult.
 In the pandemic, it has become nothing less than a Herculean task.